kunal171/web_crawler/README.md

 ## Milestone 2

+Status: mostly complete.

-Extract links from the page.
+Extract and normalize links from the page.

-Important details:
+Completed:

-- Only look at `<a href="...">`.
+- Only looks at `<a href="...">`.
-- Convert relative links into absolute URLs.
+- Converts relative links into absolute URLs using `Url::join`.
-- Ignore invalid URLs.
+- Filters for HTTP/HTTPS links only (ignores `mailto:`, `javascript:`, etc.).
+- Unit tests cover normalization, filtering, and missing-title fallback.

+Remaining:

-- Keep links on the same domain at first.
+- Same-domain filtering (only follow links on the starting domain).

 ## Milestone 3